 In Sep 2014, Nasa scientists observed that a filament appeared to be the beginnings of a solar eruption.
-That filament actually consists of dense solar material that gaining energy and force if it soared.
-But rather erupting the sun, the filament dropped.
+That filament actually consists of dense solar material that gains energy and force if it soared.
+But rather than erupting the sun, the filament dropped.

 Since researchers had such a large number of instruments watching the occasion, they were able to discover the entire event from beginning to end.
 At that event, they explained for the first time, how the Sun’s magnetic landscape terminated a solar eruption.

 Georgios Chintzoglou, lead author of the paper said, “Each component of our observations was very important.
 Remove one instrument, and you’re basically blind.
 In solar physics, you need to have good coverage observing multiple temperatures, if you have them all, you can tell a nice story.”

 Scientists used data from NASA’s Solar Dynamics Observatory, NASA’s Interface Region Imaging Spectrograph, and JAXA/NASA’s Hinode.
 They also make use of several ground-based telescopes in support of the launch of the NASA-funded VAULT2.0 sounding rocket.

 All these observatories observed the Sun in dozens of different wavelengths of light.
 Scientists found data on Sun’s surface and lower atmosphere that allows them to track the eruption from its onset up through the solar atmosphere.